VDA5050/VDA5050/VDA5050_EN.md

 5. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.1.4.6 Mobile robot receives with the start node being out of range
+#### 6.1.4.6 Mobile robot receives an order with the start node being out of range

 Resolution: